 Sutey Ranch Land Exchange

-What is being exchanged?
+What was exchanged?

 Under the land exchange, the public will acquire:

 - The 557-acre Sutey Ranch adjacent to the popular Red Hill Special Recreation Area in Garfield County, including the historic water shares from the ranch.

 - 112 acres in Pitkin County along Prince Creek Road near the Crown.
 This private parcel is a highly popular area with mountain bikers and is used to access BLM roads and trails.

 - A $100,000 donation from the proponents to develop a site-specific management plan for the newly acquired land.

 - A $1 million donation from the proponents for the long-term management of the newly acquired land (to Aspen Valley Land Trust).

 - Three parcels totaling 1,269 acres in Pitkin County south of Carbondale.
 These parcels are mostly or entirely surrounded by private land and extremely difficult for the public to access.
 They receive little to no public use.

 - Three parcels totaling 201 acres on Horse Mountain southwest of Eagle, which have little public access.